diegopacheco/diegopacheco-architecture-library/src/concepts/ACID.md

 1. Relational databases like PostgreSQL, MySQL, Oracle are ACID.
 2. Non-relational databases like DynamoDB, Cassandra or Redis are not ACID.
-3. knowing that your database has ACID properties allow you to design simple systems because you can rely on ACID properties.
+3. Knowing that your database has ACID properties allows you to design simple systems because you can rely on ACID properties.

-Let's say you want write a system where only one user can rent a car.
-You probably can think in some complex solution with locks.
-However you don't need that because you simply can rely on the ACID properties.
-If two users try to insert the rental at same time, one will succeed and the other will fail.
-So ACID allow your code to be simple.
+Let's say you want to write a system where only one user can rent a car.
+You probably can think of some complex solution with locks.
+However you don't need that because you can simply rely on the ACID properties.
+If two users try to insert the rental at the same time, one will succeed and the other will fail.
+So ACID allows your code to be simple.